sw-song/rbook/README.md

 [R Note](https://sw-song.github.io/rbook/) is R quick start tutorial written in english.

-I started making this tutorial in July(2021-07) for the purpose of studying English and R together, and anyone is welcome to join this project.I started making this tutorial in January for the purpose of studying English and R together, and anyone is welcome to join this project.
+I started making this tutorial in July(2021-07) for the purpose of studying English and R together, and anyone is welcome to join this project.

 If there are any incorrect expressions or errors, please feel free to leave them as issues or pull-requests, and I hope that many people will join me in my long data analysis journey.